 A Thousand Ships

-In A Thousand Ships, broadcaster and classicist Natalie Haynes retells the story of the Trojan War from an all-female perspective, for fans of Madeline Miller and Pat Barker.
+Powerfully told from an all-female perspective, in A Thousand Ships, broadcaster and classicist Natalie Haynes retells the story of the Trojan War – putting the women, girls and goddesses at the centre of the story.

 This was never the story of one woman, or two.
 It was the story of them all . . .